sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study_plan.md

 ---
 title: Study Plan
-aliases:
+aliases: ["/acsai/study-plan", "/30786/study-plan"]
-  - /study-plan
-  - /acsai/study-plan
 ---

-# Study plan
+# Study Plan

 In the third year of the Bachelor's degree in Applied Computer Science and Artificial Intelligence, students complete their education with one compulsory course: "Foundations of Computer Science"

-Most of the information on this page has been taken from the Attend section of the Bachelor's degree in Applied Computer Science and Artificial Intelligence page dedicated to [completing the study plan](https://corsidilaurea.uniroma1.it/it/corso/2024/30786/cds).
+Most of the information on this page has been taken from the Attend section of the Bachelor's degree in Applied Computer Science and Artificial Intelligence page dedicated to [completing the study plan](https://corsidilaurea.uniroma1.it/en/corso/2024/30786/programmazione#bootstrap-fieldgroup-nav-item-custom-tailoring-your-programme).

-### What is the study plan?
+### What is the Study Plan?

 A study plan represents the set of courses for which students must take exams in order to obtain their degree (Bachelor's degree).

 Students without an approved educational path will not be able to register for or take exams for elective courses, but only for those mandatory for everyone.

-### How many elective courses should I choose?
+### How many Elective Courses should I choose?

 Each student must choose **36 ECTS credits** of **elective courses**.
 For example, it is possible to choose 6 courses of 6 ECTS credits each or other combinations that total 36 ECTS credits, such as 2 courses of 6 ECTS credits each and 2 courses of 12 ECTS credits, and so on.